 Skip to main content

-Develop the skills and confidence to incorporate making into your teaching.
+Develop the skills to bring more maker-based learning into your classroom.

-As educators work to refine their own practice, they develop an identity as “makers,” increasing confidence in delivering STEM content.
-With an emphasis on embedding maker learning into curriculum and aligning with academic standards, this program will address maker learning pedagogy, culturally responsive and sustaining education, technical skills, and project design.
+With an emphasis on embedding these tools into existing curriculum and aligning with academic standards, this program will address culturally responsive and sustaining practices, technical skills, and project design.

 FAQs